By Meera Watts, yoga teacher and entrepreneur

 Do you want to get older with a sense of grace?
 Do you want to feel a sense of vitality?
 Going through midlife can sometimes drain your energy, and reduce your flexibility and strength.
 This may cause lethargy, so women are less likely to get out there and get active.
 When this occurs, it can cause insomnia and the mind may not be as sharp.
-But lots of women in midlife have started going to yoga classes and practising meditation.
+But lots of women in midlife have started going to yoga classes and practicing meditation.
 The benefits of yoga and meditation are astounding and can help a lot of midlife-specific issues.

 Not only does it help with maintaining the physical body, keeping it flexible and strong, yoga also helps the mind.
 Our hormones change in midlife and it can be challenging to manage changes in our thoughts.
 Meditation is a part of yoga practice and mindfulness helps a great deal to manage any rumination.
 If you haven’t tried yoga yet, here are some of the benefits you’re missing out on.

 The Midlife Crisis and the Inner Awakening

 It’s important to understand why we might have some tough times when we’re going through midlife as a woman.
 Some people don’t take the midlife crisis seriously.
 It makes sense though.
 It’s a point where you begin to reflect on your life.
 Maybe you don’t even consciously want to do this but the psyche tells you it’s time.
 It may be labeled as flaky to step away and be self-reflective.

 Many women are also afraid of this part of their life.
 They try to hide from it.
 They don’t want to talk about it.
 They don’t want to acknowledge the deep spiritual aspects of self.
 When you avoid this feeling within you though, you may turn to addictions or even burn bridges.
 You are running away from the loss of connectedness with yourself and perhaps others around you.